rakshit-23/iiitb_usr/README.md

 Output signals include:
 1. 8 bit output signal

-## Circuit Diagram of n-bit univversal shift register
+## Circuit Diagram of n-bit universal shift register
 ![circuit diagram](https://media.geeksforgeeks.org/wp-content/uploads/USR12.png)

 To clone the repository and download the netlist files for simulation, enter the following commands in your terminal: